Public Variables in VBA

 Our traditional way of using the “DIM” word we have declared these variables.

-When we use only the “DIM” word it only limited to be used across all macros but in the same module.
+When we use only the “DIM” word, it is only limited to be used across all macros but in the same module.

 I have used the word “Global” to make the variable declaration public.
 You can also use the word “Public” as well.